jbirddog/blue/README.md

 ## TODOs

+1. See about re-arranging >r order in op_compile_begin to simplify it and op_compile_end
 1. Migrate ops to stack push/pop2
 1. Bring back stack bounds checking
 1. Add more ops to make defining a custom op less verbose/brittle